“I Found One Love”

 But Time changes everything.
 During the inevitable: “For better or worse, for richer or poorer, in sickness or in health”, one thing remained the same: Jane still loved him.
 Jane’s heart & soul is even more spectacular than her physical beauty.

-Above YouTube Music Video Captures he Essence of My Friend’s Toast below:
+Above YouTube Music Video Captures the Essence of My Friend’s Toast below:

 So, my friend’s toast at their 45th Wedding Anniversary was: “In this lonely world, I found one love.
-I have always loved you, Jane, and only you, and always will.
+I have always loved you, and always will.
 Happy Anniversary.”
 (Kiss)